harinii-siva/quiz-connect/README.md

 5. **Video Recording**: Your webcam is recorded automatically throughout the quiz session
 6. **Answer Submission**: Answers are sent to the server in real-time as you select them
 7. **Results**: After completing the quiz, results are displayed with correct answers
+8. **Result Storage**: Quiz results are automatically saved to the `results` table in the database
-8. **Video Upload**: When you click "Finish", the recorded video is automatically uploaded to the server in the background
+9. **Video Upload**: When you click "Finish", the recorded video is automatically uploaded to the server in the background

 ## Video Uploads